TimbuApp/docs/docs/intro.md

 ### Requests and Responses

-The request body and response data are formatted as JSON _unless otherwise stated.
-As such, the content type for request and responses will be `application/json` \_unless other stated_ in the endpoint documentation.
+The request body and response data are formatted as JSON _unless otherwise stated_.
+As such, the content type for request and responses will be `application/json` _unless other stated_ in the endpoint documentation.

 #### Paginated responses